 We launched ROOSTERGNN Academy back in 2016.
-Only a few years later, our students are working at some of the most important media outlets, and we are so proud!
+Only a few years later, our students are working at some of the most important media outlets, fashion companies, attending amazing events, and more!
+We are so proud of all of you!
 Follow along and read all of our Alumni Spotlights here.

 Katie Bandish, a graduate of Temple University, completed our Journalism, Photo and Video Internship and Mentoring Program in Havana and Trinidad, Cuba, during the summer of 2016.
 In Cuba, she trained under the mentorship of our Experts Benjamin Jones (The New York Times, News Week, CNN International) and Julio Muñoz (BBC, Huffington Post).